-- Keeping Children Safe in Education updates occur at the start of the academic year when all staff meet for INSET. - Staff sign to say that they have attended this training.

-- Staff who miss this training are provided with copies of the training slides and requested that they also sign that they have received and understood the updates. - Staff are updated throughout the year through a safeguarding section in the weekly staff update. - Key safeguarding information for long-term supply and contracted staff are included in the visitors information leaflet.
-Where appropriate, long-term supply staff are assigned a login to MyConcern. - There is a safeguarding board in each staffroom.
+- Keeping children safe in Education 2024 updates occur at the start of the academic year when all staff meet for INSET. - Staff sign to acknowledge that they have attended the training. - Staff who miss this training are provided with copies of the training slides and requested to sign that they have received and understood the updates. - Staff receive regular updates through the year in the safeguarding section of the weekly staff update - Mid year KCSIE reminders or updates - One staff meeting per term set aside for specific training topics - The headteacher will receive training about managing allegations against staff to assist them in the eventuality that an allegation is made. - Key safeguarding information for long-term supply, contracted staff or student teachers is included in the visitor information leaflet.
+Where appropriate, long-term supply staff are assigned a login to MyConcern. - Pupils from local schools on work experience receive age-appropriate safeguarding training.